How to Write a Song and Produce Music: A Step-by-Step Guide

 Here's a hint: don't try to reinvent the wheel if you're just getting started.

-To write songs more quickly, listen to your favourite songs and check out Hook Theory to figure out that song's chords and chord progression.
+To write better songs more quickly, listen to your favourite songs and check out Hook Theory to figure out that song's chords and chord progression.
 Then, you can use the same chord progression to start writing your own songs.
 You can experiment with new chords as you get better at writing songs.

 There's no one right way to start writing a set of chords.
 It all depends on what you're hoping to achieve.
 If you're aiming for a certain mood or feel, start by thinking about the type of sound you want to create.
 Do you want something mellow and soothing or something upbeat and energizing?